Hannie Shaft Southwestern College

 -An argument that is conceded is 100% true.
 This makes me good for try-or-die when it’s relevant.

--An argument that is not conceded is almost certainly > 0%.
+-An argument that is not conceded is usually > 0%.
 This makes me bad for presumption in most cases.

 -I’m open to alternative models of risk framing, but this is the default that I adopt when not guided by the debate.